-Throughout the application process you are relying on external measures to complete the process.
-It’s important that you have correct details for teachers, recommenders, coaches, counselors.
+Throughout the application process, you are relying on external measures to complete the process.
+It’s important that you have correct details for teachers, recommenders, coaches, and counselors.
 They will all form part of your application.
 Make sure they are doing their part.
 This is why it’s important to have them on board before the summer of senior year.

 Your essay – depending on where you first typed it may fall foul to the input text box in the App.
 Ensure you check it fully as it has been known in the past to delete or remove some information.
 You may also lose some or all of your formatting.
 Admissions officers prefer not to see a wall of text.
 If it has all merged into one paragraph go through it and space it out, so it is easier for them to read.